 - Core Acknowledgment in Publications

 Fee for Service @ 200.00 per hour or %FTE (.10 FTE minimum of Dr. O’Neil for overall Core services/time).

 How to cite the Core in publications:

-The authors thank Sharon O’Neil, PhD, and the Neuropsychology Core at The Saban Research Institute of Children's Hospital Los Angeles for expert assistance with technical assessment.
+The authors wish to acknowledge the support of the Neuropsychology Core at The Saban Research Institute of Children's Hospital Los Angeles.